sudheeshkatkam/nlpclass-fall2013/site/assignments/a4hmm.md

 ## Problem 1: Implement an Unsmoothed HMM Tagger (60 points)

-You will implement an Hidden Markov Model for tagging sentences with part-of-speech tags.
+You will implement a Hidden Markov Model for tagging sentences with part-of-speech tags.
 The data we will be using comes from the [Penn Treebank](http://www.cis.upenn.edu/~treebank/) corpus.
 The list of tags used can be found [here](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 Create a class `nlp.a4.HiddenMarkovModel[Word, Tag]` that extends the trait [`nlpclass.HiddenMarkovModelToImplement[Word, Tag]`](https://github.com/utcompling/nlpclass-fall2013/blob/master/src/main/scala/nlpclass/AssignmentTraits.scala#L163).